kyma-project/kyma/docs/api-gateway/docs/008-security.md

   - **jwt.issuer**
   - **jwt.jwksUri**

-If you don't specify any of these attributes, the API-Controller does not create an Istio Authentication Policy for the service and leaves it unsecured.
+If you don't specify any of these attributes, the API Controller doesn't create an Istio Authentication Policy for the service and leaves it unsecured.

 >**NOTE:** You can secure only the entire service.
 You cannot secure the specific endpoints of the service.